ASetalvad/arihasetalvad.github.io/midterm.md

 ### 2. Query the database and find the most expensive single item that can be acquired through the 1033 program.
 Then generate a list of all counties that has so far acquired at least one of these things
 I first ran a query to find what the single most expensive item listed in the data was.
 Turns out it was 'Aircraft, rotary wing' and each one costs 18000000.
 ![Imgur](http://i.imgur.com/d53b8JX.png)
-I then ran a query to get the list of all the counties that has at least one Aircraft, rotary wing
+I then ran a query to get the list of all the counties that has at least one Aircraft, rotary wing.
+There were multiple counties that possessed at least one of these items, but not all counties paid the same price for their Aircraft Rotary Wing (i.e.- they didn't all pay 18000000)
 ![Imgur](http://i.imgur.com/aECVn0B.png)
 And then added the total number of these items that each county has, grouped by county
 ![Imgur](http://i.imgur.com/FJmw0vp.png)